 How many times to feed your dog: Thrice or twice a day.
 Depending upon the age and weight of the dog.

-Maltichons are generally healthy, but like all other dog breeds out there, they are prone to severe health conditions.
-The following are some of the critical health conditions that you should be taking care of:
+Maltichons are generally healthy, but like all other dog breeds out there, they are prone to severe maltichon health problems.
+The following are some of the critical health problems that you should be taking care of:

 Condition: The knee-cap defines the patella, and luxation means dislocation of that knee-cap.
 The situation involves the knee joint sliding in and out of its original place, thereby causing pain.
-Even though the condition can be crippling, many dogs continue to lead a healthy life without issues.
+Even though the condition can be crippling, many dogs continue to lead a healthy life without maltichon full grown health problems.

 Treatment: The knee-cap needs to be surgically removed if the condition is severe.